-Gas Cartridges.
-Gas cartridges, which produce a fumigating gas when burned, may be used in dens by property owners.
-They are available at farm- and garden-supply stores.
-These cartridges produce carbon monoxide gas which accumulates in lethal amounts when confined within the burrow system.
-Carbon monoxide is a humane fumigating gas.
-Gas cartridges are filled with combustible materials and must be ignited by lighting the fuse.
+Fumigants/Repellents.
+No effective repellents are known.
+Mothballs, in particular, are not effective.
+The naphthalene they contain is toxic, and the vapor harmful to humans.
+Gas cartridges, which are available at farm- and garden-supply stores, have proven to be effective.
+They produce carbon monoxide that accumulates in lethal amounts when confined within the burrow system.
+Gas cartridges are filled with combustible materials that are ignited by lighting a fuse.
 They are not bombs and will not explode if properly prepared and used.
-Caution: Avoid prolonged breathing of smoke.
-Sparks may be thrown, so do not use near buildings or other combustible materials.
+CAUTION: Avoid prolonged breathing of smoke.
+Do not use near buildings or combustible materials.

-- With a spade, cut a clump of sod slightly larger than the burrow opening and place it nearby.
+- With a spade, cut a clump of sod slightly larger than the opening of the burrow and place it nearby.

 - Kneel at the burrow opening, light the fuse and immediately place the cartridge as far down the hole as you can.
 Do not throw it.

-- Immediately close the burrow opening by placing the sod, grass side down, over the opening to make a tight seal.
+- Immediately close the burrow opening by placing the sod—grass side down—over the opening to make a tight seal.
 (Placing sod grass side down prevents smothering the cartridge with loose dirt).
-Garbage can covers, sand bags, or other suitable closing devices may be used instead.
+Garbage can covers, sand bags, or other suitable closing devices may be used instead of sod.

-- Stand by for three or four minutes and watch nearby holes; plug those from which smoke escapes.
+- Wait for three or four minutes while watching nearby holes for escaping smoke, then plug them.
 Repeat until all burrows are closed.